lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/apply-for-something/overview.md

 3. Apply for something

 # Apply for something
-The 'apply for something pattern' (INSERT LINK TO APPLY FOR SOMETHING PATTERN) allows a user to receive or access a service.
+The 'apply for something' pattern allows a user to receive or access a service.
 Where we are responsible for authorising an outcome for the user.

 The user will follow the check something pattern before using the ‘apply for something’ pattern.